STD Testing Facts & Information

-Pubic louse feeds exclusively on blood and strictly host specific to humans.
+The pubic louse feeds exclusively on blood and strictly host-specific to humans.
 The life span of adult lice is less than a month.
 If the lice are forced off from the warmth and humidity of the human body they will die within 24-48 hours.

 Pubic lice are usually sexually transmitted through close contact.
-Non-sexual transmissions may occur among family through the use of shared towels, clothing, or bedding.
+Non-sexual transmissions may occur among a family through the use of shared towels, clothing, or bedding.
 Infestation causes no serious harm but can be irritating.

 Pubic Lice Treatment